WOOD ID POSTER:

 very small plank (flooring maybe? seems a bit thin) and end grain

-end grain closeup of the piece directly above.
-This was VERY badly sanded and needs to be improved.
+end grain closeup and END GRAIN UPDATE of the piece directly above.

 veneer with eyes that are almost holes in the wood --- usually the eyes are just a tight localized swirl pattern in the wood, but these are mechanically distinguishable by touch from the surrounding wood